sborrego/data-analysis-and-visualization-in-R/README.md

 Thursday, October 27, 2022
 9:00 - 10:30 am EST

 R is a beginner friendly programming language used for statistical computing and graphics.
 In this workshop, you will be introduced to basic data analysis in R and begin to explore data visualizations, one of the most power aspects of the R programming language.
-This workshop is the second of two R programming lessons and it is recommended to review material covered by the first workshop, [R Programming: An Introduction](https://github.com/sborrego/r-programming-an-introduction).
+This workshop is the second of two R programming lessons and it is recommended to review material covered by the first workshop up to the section titled "MISSING DATA" - [R Programming: An Introduction](https://github.com/sborrego/r-programming-an-introduction).
+The second half of this document will be covered in this workshop.

 ***